 Africa presents a sea of economic opportunities in virtually every sector, and the continent's youthful population structure is an enormous opportunity in this digital era and hence the need for Africa to make digitally enabled socio-economic development a high priority.
 Digital Transformation is a driving force for innovative, inclusive and sustainable growth.
-From innovations such as for mobile money platforms to large-scale business process outsourcing developments, digitalization is creating jobs, addressing poverty, reducing inequality, facilitating the delivery of goods and services, and contributing to the achievement of Agenda 2063 and the Sustainable Development Goals.
+Innovations and digitalization are stimulating job creation and contributing to addressing poverty, reducing inequality, facilitating the delivery of goods and services, and contributing to the achievement of Agenda 2063 and the Sustainable Development Goals.

 Furthermore, Africa has fewer legacy challenges to deal with and is therefore adopting digitized solutions faster out of necessity.
 For Africa, the current moment offers a leapfrogging opportunity.
-Today's technologies such as artificial intelligence, robotics, block chain, drones, internet of things, wearable technologies, 3D printing, Big Data, and software-enabled industrial platforms - indicate the scale and speed at which technology is transforming traditional socio-economic sectors.
+Today's technologies indicate the scale and speed at which technology is transforming traditional socio-economic sectors.